-Interstate 105 connects Oregon 99 outside Downtown Eugene with Interstate 5 and Oregon 126 (Eugene-Springfield Highway) at the Springfield city line.
-Following an L-shaped course, I-105 leads north from ramps with the couplets of 6th/7th Avenues and Jefferson/Washington Streets, where Oregon 99, 126 and 126 Business converge.
+Interstate 105 connects Oregon Route 99 outside Downtown Eugene with I-5 and Oregon Route 126 (Eugene-Springfield Highway) at the Springfield city line.
+Following an L-shaped course, I-105 leads north from ramps with the couplets of 6th/7th Avenues and Jefferson/Washington Streets, where OR 99, OR 126 and OR 126 Business converge.
 The Washington-Jefferson Bridge spans the Willamette River into the trumpet interchange (Exit 1) with Delta Highway.
-I-105 & Oregon 126 (Pacific-Willamette Highway) turn east from there to Coburg Road and I-5.
+I-105/OR 126 (Pacific-Willamette Highway) turn east from there to Coburg Road and I-5.

 Construction for Interstate 105 in Eugene, including the Washington-Jefferson Bridge started in the early 1960s.
 The freeway fully opened to traffic in 1970 without controversy, unlike the other proposed Interstate spurs in Oregon that were never built (I-305 and I-505).1

 Costing $15 million, road construction (project #10349) in 2005 expanded Interstate 105 with auxiliary lanes in both directions between mileposts 0.89 to 3.95.2